-An amateur is an artist who falls short of the basic requirements of a piece.
-Unlike a production artist who only completes the requirements and does it well the amateur completes the project but fails to reach the required level of technical expertise.
-These are aspects that may require more practice, or lab time but are believed to be reachable within the artist's skills.
-This level does not equal visually or technically the requirements of the assignments but appears to be a completed effort.
+The Amateur is an artist who falls short of the basic requirements of a piece.
+Unlike a Production Artist, who only completes the requirements and does it well, the Amateur completes the project but fails to reach the required level of technical expertise.
+These are aspects that may require more practice or lab time, but are believed to be reachable within the artist's skills.
+This level does not equal visually or technically the requirements of the assignments, but appears to be a completed effort.